 1. A complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
 You must provide your flight details to your booking agent at least 14 days prior to travel.

-2. A single supplement is available if you’d prefer not to share a room? on this trip.
-The single supplement applies to all nights of your trip? and is subject to availability.
+2. A single supplement is available if you’d prefer not to share a room on this trip.
+The single supplement applies to all nights of your trip and is subject to availability.
+There are a limited number of single supplements available per trip departure.
 Please speak to your booking agent for further information.

 While we always endeavour to provide the best possible holiday experience, due to the nature of travel and the areas we visit sometimes things can and do go wrong.
 Should any issue occur while you are on your trip, it is imperative that you discuss this with your group leader or local representative straight away so that they can do their best to rectify the problem and save any potential negative impact on the rest of your trip.